navtej/userscripts/interactive_orb/README.md

 - **Mozilla Orbit Orb** - Original inspiration for the concept
 - **TamperMonkey** - The framework that makes browser automation possible
 - **CSS Animations Community** - For the beautiful liquid energy effects inspiration

+---

+*Transform your browsing experience with a single floating orb that puts the power of webpage manipulation at your fingertips.
+Every click is a possibility, every website is a canvas.* ✨